OpenWork-NZ/mdwg/docs/_defs/Keywords.md

 ### ICSM Best Practice Recommendations

-Therefore - There should be multiple keywords selected from a referenced thesaurus present in a metadata record for a spatial resource.
+Therefore - it is highly recommended that multiple keywords should be selected from a referenced thesaurus present in a metadata record for a spatial resource.

 #### Recommended Sub-Elements